Louis Damesme

-Louis Emmanuel Aimé Damesme ([lwi emanɥɛl ɛme damɛm]) was an architect famous for designing the Royal Theatre of la Monnaie and the House of the renowned French painter, Jacques-Louis David, in Brussels.
+Louis Emmanuel Aimé Damesme ([lwi emanɥɛl ɛme damɛm]) was a French architect famous for designing the Royal Theatre of La Monnaie and the House of Jacques-Louis David, in Brussels.
 He was born in Magny-en-Vexin on 19 April 1757 and died in Paris on 14 April 1822.
 Damesme was head of the architectural studio of Claude-Nicolas Ledoux.

 Biography

 As a draftsman in Ledoux's architectural studio, Damesme befriended Jean-Nicolas Sobre.
 Together, they set up rue and carré Saint-Martin, # 16, a meeting room for a Masonic lodge.
 In 1786, during the construction of the enclosure of the farmers general, Damesme was head of the Ledoux workshop.
 On the 21st, during Ledoux's funeral, Cellerier, Dufourny, Vignon and Damesme held the cords of the mortuary cloth.
-He is buried in the Père-Lachaise cemetery.
+He is buried in Père Lachaise Cemetery.